bjweare/Nadeshiko/README.md

 If a fitting bitrate wasn’t found within the profile limits of the native resolution, Nadeshiko will switch to the next lower resolution.
 720p in our example.
 This will reset *desired* and *minimal* bitrates and enable the *scale* filter in ffmpeg.
 Nadeshiko will go down by 100k again and switch resolution profiles until either a good match is found or no options left.

-Audio bitrate remains constant and changes, only if a profile with lower resolution is applied, and it would have different (a lower one, probably) bitrate for the audio track.
+Audio bitrate remains constant and changes, only if a profile with a lower resolution is applied.
+The new profile would probably have a different (usually lower, as we go down) bitrate for the audio track.

 Pairs of *desired* and *minimal* bitrate bound to certain *resolutions* are the basis of automatic balance.
 You may want to shift the borders in `nadeshiko.rc.sh`.